-- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests. - Staff came to terms with two property owners to close purchase transactions. - Staff continues to negotiate with Universal Paragon Corporation (UPC) to allow the potential for early access onto their property, a vital site for catenary pole installation.
+- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests. - Staff continues to negotiate with Universal Paragon Corporation (UPC) to allow the potential for early access onto their property, a vital site for catenary pole installation.

-- Continued review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed, including Salvation Army and Bellarmine Prep. - Continue to work with project team to identify and analyze new potential parcels. - Continue to work with UPC to finalize early access.
+- Continued review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed, - Continue to work with project team to identify and analyze new potential parcels. - Continue to work with UPC to finalize early access.